AngelaChable/AngelaChable/README.md

-⚡ Fun fact: I prefer to be on a warm weather.
+⚡ Fun fact: I prefer to be on a warm weather🌞.

 `TECNOLOGY` `GAMES` `PROGRAMMING` `BOOKS` `ROBOTICS`